zhanqi-syt/material-property-of-concrete-damage-plasticity/README.md

-If useful for your research, please cite: <br>
+If useful to your research, we would appreciate a citation:<br>
 Yunhan Niu, Wenwu Wang, Yutai Su, Fengrui Jia, Xu Long.
 "Plastic damage prediction of concrete under compression based on deep learning."
 XXXXXX (2023): XXXXXX.<br>
-Be free to use this code.
-If any questions, pls email us (suyutai@nwpu.edu.cn or xulong@nwpu.edu.cn). <br>
+Feel free to utilize this code.
+If any questions, please email us (suyutai@nwpu.edu.cn or xulong@nwpu.edu.cn). <br>

 # Material property of concrete damaged plasticity in Abaqus python script
 ## Keywords: